xiangp126/Let-Tmux/README.md

 # self_tmux

-Guide for how to build tmux on Linux that I did not have root privilege.
+Guide for how to build tmux on Linux in case that I did not have root privilege.

 ``` bash
 > cd ~